top of page

 4. What are the hours?

-• Caretaker shifts take place from 1:00 p.m. to 6:00 p.m. during the week and from 1:00 p.m. to 5:00 p.m. on the weekends.
+Caretaker shifts are between 1:00 p.m. and 6:00 p.m. during the week and between 1:00 p.m. and 5:00 p.m. on weekends.

-• Morning kennel/condo cleaning takes place every day from 8:00 a.m. to 10:30 a.m.
+Morning kennel/condo cleaning occurs daily from 8:00 a.m. to 10:30 a.m.

-• Dog walking has 3 walking shifts to choose from: mornings 8:00 a.m. to 9:00a.m. / afternoons 1:00 p.m. to 2:00 p.m. / evenings 5:00 p.m. to 6:00 p.m.
+Dog walking has 3 walking shifts to choose from: mornings 8:00 a.m. to 9:00 a.m. / afternoons 1:00 p.m. to 2:00 p.m. / evenings 5:00 p.m. to 6:00 p.m.

 5. Can I volunteer for longer than one hour or more than once a week?